From my mom:

 I will definitely try this recipe.
 Very, very close to French Macarons (the greatest food creation EVER!!) but this looks a lot easier.

 You had me when I saw 4 ingredients pictured.
 Sounds delish.
 Going to try them this weekend.
 I will have to triple the recipe though for my family of large boys.
+Thank you!

 Thanks for the recipe Heather!
 Looks amazing!!
 I will be trying these next week!